luismiguelcasadodiaz/42Barcelona_ciber_python/python_2/ex04/42bcn_lmcd_minipack/README.md

 # The progress bar

-It is a **generator** that measures tiem between call and estimates time to finish
+It is a **generator** that measures time between call and estimates time to finish